instill-ai/connector-backend/README.md

 # connector-backend

-`connector-backend` manages all connector resources and communicates with [Visual Data Preparation (VDP)](https://github.com/instill-ai/vdp) to connect a pipeline to flow the source unstructured visual data to the destination structured data.
+`connector-backend` manages all connector resources and communicates with [Versatile Data Pipeline (VDP)](https://github.com/instill-ai/vdp) to connect a pipeline to flow the source unstructured data to the destination.

 ## Local dev